XeniaOhmer/hierarchical_reference_game/README.md

 Agents can be trained using 'train.py'.
 The file provides explanations for how to configure agents and training using command line parameters.

-For example, to train the agents on data set *D(4,8)* (4 attributes, 8 values), and vocab size factor 3 (default), with the same hyperparameters as in the paper, you can execute
+For example, to train the agents on data set *D(4,8)* (4 attributes, 8 values), with vocab size factor 3 (default), with the same hyperparameters as in the paper, you can execute

     python train.py --dimensions 8 8 8 8 --n_epochs 300 --batch_size 32